rayhea/GTAVMACROS/readme.md

 #### Dynamic Weapon bind for below keys
 - To bind below key to any weapon slot while ingame, press Tab & select the weapon slot from weapon wheel and press the below key to directly assign it.

-*By default they assigned to following weapons.*
+*By default they are assigned to following weapons.*
 ~~~
 SMG                    "F14"
 Sniper Riffle          "F13"
+Heavy Weapons          "Mouse5"
 Toggle Rifle and Hand  "Mouse4"
-Heavy Weapons          "Mouse5"

 ~~~
 *Note :- if gaming mouse has 4 extra buttons, assign far away two keys to F14 and F13 and for 2 extra button gaming mouse no changes are required as Mouse5 and Mouse4 keys are defined.*